ptahproject/ptah/docs/overview.rst

       page.delete()
       import transaction; transaction.commit()

     There are several other approachs.
-One could be del container.page
+One could be del container['page.html']

 URIs
 ====